Evaluation Methodologies in Software Protection Research: Measurements

 \subsection{Evaluation Representation}

-The bottom bars in \cref{fig:protection_languages_graph} show the representations of samples on which the papers report performing evaluations, for the different types of languages and code representations being transformed to deploy protections.
+For all papers performing measurements on software, we recorded the \textbf{evaluation representation}, i.e., the program format from which the experimental evaluations in the paper start and from which measurements are performed.

-In most papers, but not all, the format used for most measurements is the format in which software is being distributed to customers (binaries, bytecode archives, ...) and on which real-world attackers get their hands.
+\bemph{In most papers, most experimental evaluations are performed on software in the format in which it is being distributed to customers, i.e., the format on which real-world attackers get their hands.}

-In addition, performing measurements on higher-level representations than those typically distributed can be useful to obtain ground truth information or to evaluate the applicability of protections.
-Furthermore, some papers, such as those presenting MBA-deobfuscation techniques~\cite{2021_mba_blast_unveiling_and_simplifying_mixed_boolean_arithmetic_obfuscation,2016_defeating_mba_based_obfuscation}, also evaluate their tools on MBA expressions in their source code format.
+The bottom bars in \cref{fig:protection_languages_graph} show the representations of samples on which the papers report performed measurements.
+Some papers include additional measurements on a second, higher-level representation to obtain ground truth information or to evaluate the applicability of protections.
+Furthermore, some papers, such as those presenting MBA-deobfuscation techniques~\cite{2021_mba_blast_unveiling_and_simplifying_mixed_boolean_arithmetic_obfuscation,2016_defeating_mba_based_obfuscation}, evaluate their tools on MBA expressions in their source code format.

-On top of the 40+40 goodware papers that do not perform any experimental evaluation, 4.9\%~$\hat{=}$~15/309 goodware papers fail to perform an experimental evaluation on software in the format on which attackers get their hands, as shown by the red underlined numbers in the bottom bar of \cref{fig:protection_languages_graph}.
+On top of the 80 goodware papers that do not report any experimental evaluation, 4.9\%~$\hat{=}$~15/309 goodware papers fail to perform an experimental evaluation on software in the format on which attackers get their hands, as shown by the red underlined numbers in the bottom bar of \cref{fig:protection_languages_graph}.